 Documents to download

 The Pension Protection Fund (PPF) was one of the measures set up by the Pensions Act 2004 in response to a series of high-profile cases in which pension schemes had wound up with insufficient assets to meet their pension commitments.
 It was established to pay compensation to members of defined benefit and hybrid occupational pension schemes where an employer has become insolvent, and where there are insufficient assets in the pension scheme to cover PPF levels of compensation.
-It commenced operations on 6 April 2005 and applies to schemes that started winding up after that date.
+It commenced operations on 6 April 2005 and applies to schemes whose sponsoring employer became insolvent after that date.

-The PPF provides two levels of compensation: in broad terms -100% to people who have reached pension age or are in receipt of an ill-health or survivors’ pension at the time the scheme enters the PPF assessment period and, in other cases, 90% subject to a cap.
+The PPF provides two levels of compensation: in broad terms -100% to people who have reached their scheme’s normal pension age or are in receipt of an ill-health or survivors’ pension at the time the scheme enters the PPF assessment period and, in other cases, 90% subject to a cap.
 There are other ways in which PPF compensation does not necessarily match what would have been provided by the pension scheme had not wound up.
-For example, indexation is only provided on rights accrued from April 1997.
+For example, indexation is only provided on compensation based on rights accrued from April 1997.

-- On 22 June 2020, the High Court ruled that the compensation cap was unlawful on the grounds of age discrimination.
-It held that the PPF’s approach of making a one off-calculation (in response to the Hampshire judgment) was permissible, provided it made sure that each individual, and separately each survivor, over the course of their lifetime received at least 50% on a cumulative basis of the actual value of the benefits that their scheme would have provided.
+In May 2020, the High Court heard a challenge against way the way the PPF was implementing the Hampshire ruling and to the lawfulness of the cap.
+On 22 June, it ruled in Hughes v PPF that the compensation cap was unlawful on grounds of age discrimination.
+It said the approach the PPF was taking to implement the Hampshire ruling was permissible, provided that over the course of their lifetime each individual, and separately each survivor, received at least 50% on a cumulative basis of the actual value of the benefits that their scheme would have provided.

 Funding the PPF